-As a website designer who is focused on user experience, I talk about bounce rate a lot.
+As a former website designer who was focused on user experience, I talk about bounce rate a lot.
 What exactly is a bounce rate?

 What are user comes to your website, in general you want them to stick around for awhile.
 You probably want them to visit other pages on your website.

 If you are an e-commerce site, you want them to go to your product page.
 From there, your visitors should go to your checkout page where they would purchase the product.